Shadow06735/FNF-Shadow-Engine/BUILDING.md

 Sit back, relax, and wait for haxelib to do its magic.
 You will be done when you see the word "**Finished!**"

+Due to a recent change with the healthbar, make sure that you install flixel-ui as well by running `haxelib install flixel-ui`.

-To build the game, run `lime test cpp`.
+Once everything is installed, run `lime test cpp` to build the game.

 ---